the-gophers/go-action/README.md

    you should see the CI action run and complete successfully.
 LGTM!
 Let's merge these changes.
 Click the "Merge pull request" button, then delete the branch.
 9) Check out `main` and pull down the latest changes from GitHub (`git pull`).
-10) Let's create a new test repo to run our new GitHub Action.
-I'm going to call mine `test-repo`.
-In that repo, move [./test/action-test.yml](./test/action-test.yml) into `test-repo` at `./github/workflows/action-test.yml`.
-    Change `uses: your-repo/templated-action@main` in the action to point to your repo.
-Commit and push that workflow to `test-repo`.
 11) In `test-repo` click on Actions and run `test-action` with the inputs you desire.
 Navigate the UI to the running action and see that it built the action, built the Dockerfile and executed the entrypoint Go application.
 Also note how long it took to run the action. **Using a Dockerfile will cause it to rebuild that image EACH time the action runs!**.
 We can do better than that.
 More ahead.
-12) Let's jump back to `templated-action` repo and tag our first release (`git tag v0.0.1`) and push the tag (`git push origin v0.0.1`).
+12) Let's tag our first release (`git tag v1.0.0`) and push the tag (`git push origin v1.0.0`).
 This should create our first release in GitHub via the `release action` workflow.
-13) Navigate to the `v0.0.1` release and click edit.
+13) Navigate to the `v1.0.0` release and click edit.
 Within the release edit page, you should see "Publish this Action to the GitHub Marketplace".
     If you check that box, your action will now be publicly advertised to all of GitHub!
 14) **PSA:** The rest of this is optional.
 If you don't care about your action going fast, stop right here.
 15) Now we are going to make this **FAST** by pre-baking our container image.
 Go back to `templated-action` and edit `./github/workflows/release-image.yml`.
 Change `docker.pkg.github.com/owner/` to use your repo owner for `owner`.
     Commit and push the changes.
-16) Create a [PAT](https://github.com/settings/tokens) with `repo:write` privileges.
-Copy the PAT and add it to the `templated-action` repo's secrets name `CR_PAT`.
-This will be used in the `release image` workflow.
-17) Now tag the repo with `git tag image-v0.0.1` and then push the tag `git push origin image-v0.0.1`.
+17) Now tag the repo with `git tag image-v1.0.0` and then push the tag `git push origin image-v1.0.0`.
 This will kick off the image release build.
-18) Replace `image: Dockerfile` with `image: docker://your-repo/your-image:0.0.1` replacing the repo and image name.
+18) Replace `image: Dockerfile` with `image: docker://ghcr.io/your-repo/your-image:1.0.0` replacing the repo and image name.
     Commit the changes and tag a new release of the Action as done in #12.
-19) Rerun the action in `test-action` and see how much faster the action runs now that it doesn't have to rebuild the container image each time.
+19) Rerun the continuous integration and see how much faster the action runs now that it doesn't have to rebuild the container image each time.